How Messy Is a Fiberglass Pool Installation?

 There tends to be a rose-colored-glasses assumption that there won't be that many machines, and they won't make that much of a mess.
 We hear of comments all the time from homeowners saying, "I didn't know my yard was gonna be such a mess.
 No one told me."

 Although we don't install pools, that's done by the independently owned and operated company you purchase your River Pools fiberglass pool from; we do have team members with LOTS of installation experience.
-On behalf of them and their years of experience, we're here to tell you it's going to be messy.
+On behalf of them and their years of experience, we're here to help align your expectations with pool installation reality.

 How messy will your yard get during a fiberglass pool installation?